LuPro/lupro.github.io/blog_sources/nav_gestures.md

 ## Quick task switch gesture

-But you know what, now the task switcher code feels kind of clean and nice and it would be so easy to just add a few lines of logic to discern between an upwards flick and a diagonal flick to switch to neighbouring tasks.
+But you know what, now the task switcher code feels really clean and nice and it would be so easy to just add a few lines of logic to discern between an upwards flick and a diagonal flick to switch to neighboring tasks.

 Ah to hell with it, let's add that as well!